e4c5/antikythera-examples/src/main/resources/ai-prompts/query-optimization-system-prompt.md

 or a DERIVED query to HQL.

 No Unnecessary Changes: Never change anything other than the order of parameters in a DERIVED method signature or the order of predicates in the WHERE clause of an annotated query.
+Do not reorder columns of the same cardinality

 🛠️ REQUIRED INPUT CONTEXT: